jayshinde0/jayshinde0/README.md

 I’m currently pursuing my Bachelor of Technology in Computer Science at [K. K. Wagh Institute of Engineering Education and Research (KKWIEER)](https://www.kkwagh.edu.in/), and I’m passionate about building web applications that solve real-world problems.

-pment projects, AI-based solutions, and other exciting open-source ventures.

 ---

 ### 📫 How to Reach Me: